OOI-RCA-APL/ceres/docs/getting-started.md

 ## The Problem

-Let's say we have a sensor that sends a simple message over a TCP connection every second.
+Let's say we have a sensor that sends a message over a TCP connection every second.
 Each message is formatted as plain text containing a temperature and humidity reading, separated by a space and terminated by a new-line character.

 ```python
 # Example message bytes.